romi/romi-rover-build-and-test/oquam/docs/Readme.md

 # Using the library

 The header to include is <oquam/oquam.hpp>.
-The main API is defined by the abstract class Controller (see Controller.hpp).
+The main API is defined by the abstract class Controller (see Controller.hpp) and the script.h header.

-The main usage is to instatiate a subclass of Controller that is implemented for a specific hardware set-up (see below).
-Next, the steps to make the CNC travel a smooth path is
+To use the library your application should instatiate a subclass of Controller during the start-up initialization.
+The Controller subclasses implemented a specific hardware set-up (see below).
+Following that, whenever you want the CNC to travel a certain path, you should take the following steps:

 * create a new script object,
-* register all the points of the polygone path using script_moveto(),
+* register all the points of the polygone path using *script_moveto()*,
-* call controller->run() with the script as argument.
+* call *controller->run()* with the script as argument, and
+* delete the script when done using *delete_script()*.

 ```c++
 #include <oquam/oquam.hpp>